rduquet2/Urbana-Champaign-Restaurant-Scraper/README.md

 # Urbana-Champaign-Restaurant-Scraper
-A web bot that scrapes the top restaurants in the Urbana-Champaign area
+A web bot that scrapes the top restaurants in the Urbana-Champaign area.
+I used Google Review Summaries to find these restaurants.